MarkWarneke/markwarneke.github.io/about.md

 I like to share and contribute to the success of others by speaking at internal events, contributing to inner source projects, and engaging on Hackathons.
 I am mentoring and teaching underrepresented minority students and graduates as a volunteer at the ReDI School.

-Since 2019 I am additionally moonlighting as a software engineer working on cutting-edge technologies.
+Since 2019 I am additionally moonlighting as a Software Engineer working on cutting-edge technologies.
 The objective is to provide technology solutions based on substantial scientific or engineering challenges.
 The goal is to create research and development intensive software that brings data-driven solutions to small- and medium-sized businesses.

-Here are some perspectives of my dear colleagues about me:
+**Here are some perspectives of my dear colleagues about me:**

 > You have been leading and guiding the team to ensure that the best practices around code implementation have been adopted and you have been fundamental to unblock some technical challenges during the initial phase.
 Beyond the leadership and technical contribution, I want to highlight the human aspect of working with you.
 You have been always kind, gentle and willing to collaborate.